vladbelozertsev/ts-imports-sort-alphabetically/README.md

 ## About

-I didn't found similar extension, so i decide to create my own.
+I didn't find similar extension, so i decide to create my own.
 Extension for sorting TS/JS imports alphabetically, like you sort them by ["Sort lines"](https://marketplace.visualstudio.com/items?itemName=Tyriar.sort-lines) extension.
 Extension works for `js/ts` and `jsx/tsx` type of files.
 Extension sort imports in both directions: horizontal and vertical.

 ## Usage: command